logaretm/vee-validate/docs/content/guide/composition-api/validation.md

 </div>
 ```

-As you can see, the `useField` doesn't really care which events you use `handleChange` for.
+As you can see, the `useField` doesn't care which events you use `handleChange` for.
 This allows for greater flexibility that's not possible with the `<Field>` component, not as straightforward at least.

 Consider this validation experience: